diegocubillo/time_constrained_mpc/README.md

 Q_matrix_diag: [3000.0, 3000.0, 10.0, 10.0]  # Higher angular tracking
 ```

-### About R_matrix_diag (Not Used)
-The R_matrix_diag parameter exists but is NOT used in the current implementation (Option 2).
-To add energy optimization:
-- Would require implementing Option 1 with cumulative control matrix
-- Would penalize maintaining high velocities (energy-efficient movements)
-- Current implementation prioritizes simplicity and smoothness over energy optimization

 ## Future Enhancements

 This is the base MPC controller.
 Future work will include:
-- ⏱️ Time constraints for waypoint arrival times
 - 🚧 Obstacle avoidance integration
 - 📊 Cost-to-go estimation for better terminal cost
 - 🔄 Adaptive horizon based on path curvature
 - 📈 Performance profiling and optimization
-- ⚡ Option 1 implementation (energy optimization with absolute control penalty)
 - 🎯 Coupled constraints for better horizon-wide velocity limit enforcement
 - 🔧 Optional norm constraint enforcement for stricter geometric accuracy